 It depends on your particular circumstances.
 We will base our recommendation for the length of leave on an individualized assessment.
 A medical leave of absence allows students whose academic progress has been seriously compromised by illness to take time away from Georgetown University without academic penalty.
 Such leave affords students time to pursue treatment and eventually return to the University with a significantly improved chance of success academically and personally.
 Frequently students want to rush back to campus as soon as possible, but we find that this is not the best strategy because a premature return often results in the need for another MLOA.

 Can I utilize ongoing CAPS services after returning from a Medical Leave of Absence (MLOA)?

-Students returning from a MLOA typically have ongoing further needs for care.
+Students returning from a MLOA typically have further and ongoing needs for care.
 CAPS offers a free Support Group for students returning from MLOA (see Group Therapy page).
-Because CAPS is designed for short-term individual treatment, we generally recommend that students seek individual care in the community where it can be of a longer duration.
+Because CAPS is designed for short-term work, we generally recommend that students seek individual care in the community where it can be of a longer duration.
 In addition, because we have a finite ability to render services, we want to make sure that we have availability for students who have never been in counseling before.
 However, in certain cases, we may make an exception if suitable help cannot be found in the community or if there is true financial hardship.